-Emily Daum is in her fourth season as head coach of the Trinity Tigers men’s and women’s cross country teams.
+Emily Daum has completed four seasons as head coach of the Trinity Tigers men’s and women’s cross country teams.
 She also serves as an assistant coach of Trinity’s track & field teams, focusing on distance runners.

-In 2016, sophomore Molly McCullough ran a personal-best time in the 6k and finished in 65th place at the NCAA Division III Women's Cross Country Championships.
-No other Trinity sophomore had a better finish in school history.
-McCullough was runner-up at the NCAA Regional.
-The Tiger women's team placed fifth at the Regional and the men came in at #8.
+In 2016, the Tiger women's team placed fifth at the Regional, and the men came in at #8.
 Both Tiger squads finished second in the Southern Collegiate Athletic Conference Championships.

 The Tigers sent three runners - two men and one woman - to the 2015 NCAA Division III Cross Country Championships.
 Trinity's men placed third at the NCAA South/Southeast Regional, and the women came in fourth.

 Coach Daum, a 2009 Trinity graduate, had been an assistant cross country coach for the previous two seasons before taking over the helm in July 2014.
-The Tiger women’s team finished 20th at the 2013 NCAA Division III Cross Country Championships.
-Trinity qualified for the event by winning the NCAA South/Southeast Regional Championship.
-It marked the second consecutive Regional title for the Tiger women runners and fourth overall.
-Trinity’s men placed ninth at the Regional Championships.
+Prior to the 2013 NCAA 20th-place finish of the Tiger women’s team, Trinity won the NCAA South/Southeast Regional Championship for the second consecutive occasion.
+Trinity’s men placed ninth at the Regionals.

-Both Trinity teams captured the Southern Collegiate Athletic Conference Championships for two years in a row.
+Both teams captured the SCAC Championships for two years in a row, in 2012 and 2013.
 The women’s squad amassed a perfect score of 15 points at the 2013 meet, while the men chalked up 28 points.

-Coach Daum (formerly Loeffler) earned a Bachelor of Science degree in business administration from Trinity in May 2009 with concentrations in marketing and management.
+Coach Daum earned a Bachelor of Science degree in business administration from Trinity in May 2009, with concentrations in marketing and management.
 Her minor was physical education.
 As a student-athlete, Coach Daum earned the honor of becoming Trinity’s first male or female All-American in the sport of cross country.

 Coach Daum received a master’s degree in kinesiology in May 2011 from Texas A&M University-San Antonio.
 That same month, she married Jeremy Daum ’08, a former Trinity cross country standout.
+He currently serves as a Trinity volunteer coach.
 The couple welcomed their daughter, Emma, into the world on March 22, 2015.
 Their son, Ethan, was born on June 20, 2017.

 The two coaches have turned in top performances at numerous road races, including San Antonio’s Rock ‘n’ Roll Marathon.
 Some of Coach Emily Daum's personal bests on the track include a 16:33 in the 5,000m, a 9:41 in the 3,000m, and a 4:34 in the 1,500m.